Seagate/nx-lyve-cloud-plugin/README.md

 # Nx-Lyve-Cloud-Plugin

-Nx-Lyve-Cloud-Plugin is a cloud storage plugin for Network Optix VMS's including Nx Witness and Digital Watchdog Spectrum.
+Nx-Lyve-Cloud-Plugin is a cloud storage plugin for Network Optix VMS's including Nx Witness.
 This plugin allows the user to easily configure their cloud and create a local mount of their cloud on their system.
 This mount can then be used as a backup location for video recordings in the VMS.
 The plugins utilizes [cloudfuse](https://github.com/Seagate/cloudfuse) to create and manage the local mount.